swesan123/a1-swesan123/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
-   * The game is able to function with two players in a 42 game simulation.
+   * The game is able to function with two players in a 42 game simulation where we print out win % of each player after.
+   * Score can be calculated by multiplying the number of gold coins and diamonds by 100
+   * The choice of dice by the player is at random and their turn ends once they obtain 3 skulls,

 ### Backlog